-If you are recertifying in 2023 and you do have one or more required topic areas identified by your CE Self Assessment, you must earn a minimum 3 CERPs in each of those topic areas.
+If you are recertifying in 2023 and you do have one or more required topic area identified by your CE Self Assessment, you must earn a minimum of 3 CERPs in each of those topic areas.

-If you are recertifying in 2024 or later, and you have one or more required topic areas, you must earn at least 5 CERPs in each of those topic areas.
+If you are recertifying in 2024 or later, and you have one or more required topic area, you must earn at least 5 CERPs in each of those topic areas.

 (Good so far?
 Great!
 You’ve got this.)

 Now that you know how many CERPs you need and in what topics, how will you get them?

 One CERP is the equivalent of 60 minutes of education on the specific topic in the DCO you’re trying to cover.
 In-person and online courses count, as well as conferences, independent study modules … there are a lot of options.